Learn About Rabies

 What are the current treatments for Rabies?

 The aim of treatment is to relieve the symptoms of the bite wound and assess risk of rabies infection.
 Clean the wound well with soap and water and seek professional medical help.
-You will need a provider to clean the wound and remove any foreign objects.
+You will need your provider to clean the wound and remove any foreign objects.
 Most of the time, stitches should not be used for animal bite wounds.

 If there is any risk of rabies, you will be given a series of a preventive vaccine.
-The vaccine is generally given in 5 doses over 28 days.
+The vaccine is generally given in 4 doses over 14 days.
 Antibiotics have no effect on the rabies virus.

 Most people also receive a treatment called human rabies immunoglobulin (HRIG).
 This treatment is given the day the bite occurred.

-Call your provider right away after an animal bite or after being exposed to animals such as bats, foxes, and skunks.
+Contact your provider right away after an animal bite or after being exposed to animals such as bats, foxes, and skunks.
 They may carry rabies.

 • Immunization and treatment for possible rabies are recommended for at least up to 14 days after exposure or a bite.

-There is no known treatment for people with symptoms of a rabies infection.
+There is no known curative treatment for people with symptoms of a rabies infection.
 It is nearly always a fatal illness, but there have been a few reports of people surviving with experimental treatments.

 Who are the top Rabies Local Doctors?